-A credential stuffing attack is when a cybercriminal uses a set of credentials to attempt to gain access to several accounts at once.
-Credential stuffing is so effective because nearly two-thirds of internet users reuse their passwords.
-Cybercriminals enter the stolen credentials into thousands of websites over the course of a few minutes or several hours, compromising everything from social media accounts to proprietary company software and beyond.
+A credential stuffing attack is when a cybercriminal uses a set of stolen credentials to attempt to gain access to several accounts at once.
+Credential stuffing is effective because nearly two-thirds of internet users reuse their passwords.
+Cybercriminals enter the stolen credentials into thousands of websites over a few minutes or several hours, compromising everything from social media accounts to proprietary company software and beyond.

-A credential stuffing attack depends on the reuse of passwords.
+A credential stuffing attack relies on the reuse of passwords.
 With so many people reusing their passwords for multiple accounts, just one set of credentials is enough to expose most or all of their accounts.
-Cybercriminals utilise things like BotNets to execute multi-front attacks across multiple devices, expanding their attack capabilities with just one set of credentials.
+Cybercriminals use things like BotNets to execute multi-front attacks across multiple devices, expanding their attack capabilities with just one set of credentials.

 When an attacker is successful in a credential stuffing attack, they can potentially take control of your bank information, social media accounts and more.
-This can lead to outright theft of money or other assets, extortion or identity.
+This can lead to outright theft of money or other assets, extortion or identity theft.

-Detecting a password spray attack early on can give you ample time to react and protect your accounts.
-Here’s how:
+Detecting a credential stuffing attack early can give you time to react and protect your accounts.